Top 10 Tips For A LinkedIn Background Photo That Will Make Your Profile Stand Out

 - JPG, GIF, and PNG format acceptable

-These dimensions are important to understand as the Linkedin cover photo would vary based on your web browser window and the device.
-And, if not taken into account, the cover photo might turn out to have a smaller header as compared to the profile picture on the mobile.
+These dimensions are important to understand as the LinkedIn background photo would vary based on your web browser window and the device.
+And, if not taken into account, the LinkedIn background photo might turn out to have a smaller header as compared to the profile picture on the mobile.
 The best way to stay out of this is to try and check the profile on various devices.

 This will also help you maintain a good quality of your Linkedin profile with the best LinkedIn cover photos that are clear and high-resolution, and not fuzzy and pixelated.

-10 Linkedin background image tips that will make your profile stand out
+10 Linkedin background photo tips that will make your profile stand out

-It is always the best idea to work on your Linkedin background images and have good photo ideas to have great Linkedin engagement.
-This profile photo will narrate the profile visitors of yourself reflecting on your personal brand.
+It is always the best idea to work on your LinkedIn background photo and have good photo ideas to have great Linkedin engagement.
+This photo will narrate the profile visitors of yourself reflecting on your personal brand.

-Here are the best high-quality tips for the type of image you could use for personal branding and draw inspiration from.
+Here are the best high-quality tips for the type of LinkedIn background photo you could use for personal branding and draw inspiration from.

 1) Photo of your workspace